berndporr/neato-xv11-lidar/README.md

-The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot providing the unregulated battery power and the regulated 5V.
+The circuit has only a few components and I soldered the components on a matrix board and then plugged the board in the pin headers of the Alphabot which provides the unregulated battery power and the regulated 5V.

 The C++ class `Xv11` controls the speed of the motor by using the reported RPM to adjust the PWM in a closed loop.
-It usually takes about 5sec to reach a steady state.
+It usually takes about 5 sec to reach a steady state.

 # Software

 ## Xv11 C++ class

-The class has `start()` and `stop()` functions which start and stop the data acquisition which also start / stop the motor of the range finder.
+The class has `start()` and `stop()` functions which start and stop the data acquisition and also start and stop the motor of the range finder.

 The data is transmitted via `DataInterface` where the abstract function `newScanAvail(XV11Data (&data)[Xv11::n])` needs to be implemented which then receives both the polar and Cartesian coordinates after a successful 360 degree scan.
-Register the `DataInterface` with `registerInterface`.
+Register your `DataInterface` with `registerInterface`.

 ## Example program
 `printdata` prints tab separated data as
 `x <tab> y <tab> r <tab> phi` until a key is pressed.

-Pipe the data into a textfile and plot if with `gnuplot`:
+Pipe the data into a textfile and plot it with `gnuplot`:
 ```
 sudo ./printdata > tt2.tsv
 gnuplot> plot "tt2.tsv"